Common Node and Component Interface

 active property and switching the active and closed states of the node in the editor have the same effect.
 When a node is down, all its components will be disabled.
 At the same time, all its child nodes and components on the child nodes will also be disabled.
 It should be noted that when child nodes are disabled, their

-active attributes are not changed, so they will return to their original state when the parent node is reactivated.
+active properties are not changed, so they will return to their original state when the parent node is reactivated.

 In other words,